AnwarMelhem/Mastering_JavaScript_in_20_Days/Day_4.md

 Module scope: The scope for code running in module mode.
 Function scope: The scope created with a function.

+In addition, variables declared with let or const can belong to an additional scope:
+Block scope: The scope created with a pair of curly braces (a block).

 Within each scope, you can access variables declared in a wider scope (e.g. global scope) But not those declared in a narrower scope (e.g. function scope)

+Variables declared with let can be modified from within a narrower scope

+var->Variables declared with var are in the function scope let->Variables declared as let are in the block scope. const->Variables declared as const are in the block scope.

+Reassign the value:
+var-> allowed, let-> allowed, cost-> not allowed

 *************************************************************************************
 ## Coding Exercises